franklesniak/ads-b-setup/README.md

   - **Note:** The bias tee supplies power to the filtered pre-amp because the filtered pre-amp should be placed as close to the antenna as possible, whereas it is assumed that the Raspberry Pi device is further away.
   For example, the Raspberry Pi may be near the ground, and the antenna may be mounted on a rooftop antenna mast.
   In this example, it may be desirable to address power needs at the ground level rather than running power to the roof line - this is what the bias tee allows us to do.
-- **microSD power supply** the bias tee: [CanaKit 5V 2.5A Raspberry Pi power supply - affiliate link](https://amzn.to/3UC7fkd)
+- **micro-USB power supply** for the bias tee: [CanaKit 5V 2.5A Raspberry Pi power supply - affiliate link](https://amzn.to/3UC7fkd)
   **Note:** you may use another micro USB power supply if you have one!
 - **Weather/dust-proof enclosure** to encase the above equipment (not specified)
-- **SMA male to SMA male** LMR-400 cable, to run from the enclosure up to the antenna area:
+- **SMA male to SMA male LMR-400** cable, to run from the enclosure up to the antenna area:
   - 4 ft.
 (1.22 m): [Low Loss SMA Male to SMA Male Cable LMR-400 Coax in 48 Inch with Times Microwave Connectors with LF Solder](https://www.fairviewmicrowave.com/standard-sma-male-sma-male-cable-lmr400-coax-fmc0202400lf-48-p.aspx)
   - 5 ft (1.52 m): [Low Loss SMA Male to SMA Male Cable LMR-400 Coax in 60 Inch with Times Microwave Connectors](https://www.fairviewmicrowave.com/sma-male-sma-male-cable-times-lmr-400-coax-fmc0202400-60-p.aspx)
   - 6 ft (1.83 m): [Low Loss SMA Male to SMA Male Cable LMR-400 Coax in 72 Inch with Times Microwave Connectors](https://www.fairviewmicrowave.com/sma-male-sma-male-cable-times-lmr-400-coax-fmc0202400-72-p.aspx)